EngineeringShare/engineering-hub/ladder_functions/NC Contact.md

 <p>
   In simple terms, a Normally Closed contact is “on” by default and turns “off” when activated (when the input condition is true).
 You can use NC contacts to read inputs such as normally closed push buttons or limit switches, which are held closed until an action causes them to open.
 </p>

+<h3>Using a NC Contact</h3>

 <p>
   Like NO contacts, NC contacts are linked to specific input addresses within the PLC, such as <code>I0.0</code> for the